brian-poblete/personal-website/README.md

 ## Welcome to Brian Poblete's Personal Website

 Hello there, I am a Freshman student at UC Merced, and I am majoring in Computer Science and Engineering.
-I am passionate about Computer Science because in this field I am able to learn how to develop websites, mobile applications and othellr skills to develop the technology of tomorrow.
+I am passionate about Computer Science because in this field I am able to learn skills that will help me develop the technology of tommorrow.

 I will be the first Software Engineer in my family and I am excited at the possibility of working in a technology company where I will be learning and contributing in building technology that people around the world might use.